haraldng/omnipaxos-website/content/en/docs/OmniPaxos/Communication.md

 title: "Communication"
 weight: 14
 toc: false
+---
----As previously mentioned, the user has to send/receive messages between servers themselves.
+As previously mentioned, the user has to send/receive messages between servers themselves.
 In this section, we show how the user should interact with `OmniPaxos` and its incoming and outgoing messages.

 ## Incoming and Outgoing
 When a message is received from the network layer intended for our node, we need to handle it in `OmniPaxos`.